MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/manage-bde-protectors.md

 ---
 title: manage-bde protectors
-description: Reference topic for the manage-bde protectors command, which manages the protection methods used for the BitLocker encryption key. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the manage-bde protectors command, which manages the protection methods used for the BitLocker encryption key. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article